 - A form is used to record the species, length, and weight of each fish.

-- Visibility through the water and the type of turbidity are recorded on a form*.
+- Visibility through the water and the type of turbidity are recorded on one of the aforementioned forms.

 - Samples are collected at the same season of the year, because some parameters such as weight or body condition change throughout the year.